Onkelos: In the Talmud

 Onkelos is mentioned several times in the Talmud.
 According to the traditional Jewish sources, he was a prominent Roman nobleman, the son of a man named Callinicus (קְלוּנִיקוּס Qəlūnīqūs or קַלִינִיקוּס Qalīnīqūs) and the brother of Titus, the Roman emperor.
 According to the midrash Tanhuma, he was a nephew of Hadrian, and not Titus.
-These claims have been questioned, as Hadrian's sister, his only sibling, had a daughter, and the only known child of either of Titus' siblings to survive to adulthood was also a girl, later known as Saint Flavia Domitilla.
+These claims have been questioned, as Hadrian's sister, his only sibling, had a daughter, and the only known child of either of Titus's siblings to survive to adulthood was also a girl, later known as Saint Flavia Domitilla.

-Onkelos' conversion is the subject of a story wherein he first consulted with the spirits of three deceased enemies of Israel to see how Israel fared in the next world.
+Onkelos's conversion is the subject of a story wherein he first consulted with the spirits of three deceased enemies of Israel to see how Israel fared in the next world.
 The first was his uncle Titus, who was blamed for the destruction of the Second Temple; the second was the seer Balaam, hired by Balak king of Moab to curse Israel; and the last was Yeshu, a name used for those who sought to lead Jews astray to idolatry, in particular an idolatrous former student of Joshua ben Perachiah in the Hasmonean period as well as Manasseh of Judah.
 (In later writings Yeshu is used for Jesus, but opinions differ over whether it can be understood this way in the Talmud.)
 Onkelos is said to have seen all of them subjected to humiliating punishments for harming Israel.
 However, while Titus and Balaam dissuade him from converting, Yeshu encourages him to join the Jewish people (prompting the Talmud to praise "the sinners of Israel").
 The earlier Jerusalem Talmud gives the subject of these stories as Aquilas the proselyte, often understood as being a person other than Onkelos.
 The difficulty with this theory, however, is that the Jerusalem Talmud says explicitly that he (Aquilas the proselyte) translated the Torah under Eliezer ben Hurcanus and Joshua ben Hananiah.
 The Babylonian Talmud repeats the same oral tradition, but this time calls him by the name Onkelos the proselyte, which leads one to conclude that the name is a mere variant of Aquila, applied in error to the Aramaic instead of the Greek translation.
 This view is supported by Epiphanius of Salamis (4th century).